 Every year in June, Pride Month is marked with parades, parties and protests to commemorate the anniversary of the 1969 Stonewall riots.
-But the 2020 parade was sadly cancelled, and the 2021 edition will be unlike one we’ve ever seen before.
-Instead of the usual summer parade, Pride in London will take place in autumn, on September 11 2021.
+With the 2020 parade sadly cancelled, the now-delayed 2021 edition will be unlike one we’ve ever seen before.
+Instead of the usual July date, Pride in London will take place in autumn, on September 11 2021.
 As with everything else right now, plans are still tbc.
 If the timetable for lockdown-easing shifts again, who knows?
 Maybe it’ll be a winter parade.

 In March 2021, Pride in London responded to ongoing calls to ban the Metropolitan Police from participating in the parade.
-In the end, the organisation voted against the ban, you can read Pride in London’s statement on that decision here.
+In the end, the organisation voted against the ban.

 The switch to September means the parade will be taking place outside of Pride Month, but Pride is not isolated to one day, or one parade.
-It’s hundreds of fringe LGBTQ+ events, demonstrations, educational events and big, unpredictable nights out.
+Its spirit lives in hundreds of fringe LGBTQ+ events, demonstrations, educational events and big, unpredictable nights out.
 We have no doubt that all of the above will be taking place in June AND September, regardless of when Pride in London takes place.

 Keep up to date with Pride in London’s plans here.